 For belt and braces, compare a broker's best result to the three types of mortgages it may not have included (if you haven't already done it using our Mortgage Best Buys):

 Lenders that don't operate through brokers.

-The main ones are Barclays Direct (formerly ING Direct), Tesco Bank, Post Office, HSBC, First Direct.
+Tesco Bank, HSBC, First Direct.
 Plus, Yorkshire Building Society and Britannia don't pay brokers a fee.
 True whole of market brokers should include them in a comparison but, they don't have to offer to transact for you.